tvheadend/tvheadend-documentation/docs/webui/config_muxes.md

   in *Configuration -> DVB Inputs -> Networks* - DVB-S or ATSC, for example.

+**Network UUID**
+: The internal UUID reference for the network to which the mux belongs.

+**Name**
+: Short name for the mux - derived from the frequency and polarisation if applicable (e.g. 10788V or 578MHz).

 **Original Network ID**
 : The ONID is a code which uniquely identifies a network.